Tell me if this sounds familiar…

 4) TaylorMade Golf M6 D-Type Driver – If TaylorMade is your go-to brand, they’ve got a club for those slicers.
 The M6 D is available in three different shafts and three different lofts.
 It has a built-in draw design to help counteract the natural slice.
 The Twist Face technology features a revolutionary face curvature that has been engineered to reduce sidespin and deliver straighter shots on off-center strikes.
 The draw design is completed with the heel weight to provide about 15 yards of draw, which could put you in the middle of the fairway vs the rough.

-FAQ of Golf Slice
+FAQ of How to Stop a Golf Slice

 What causes a slice in golf?